Our Forgiveness Blog

 Think of your reaction when you felt love coming from the other and you felt love in your heart and the other saw it in your eyes.
 What was said?
 How were you affirmed for whom you are, not necessarily for something you did?
 What was the other’s heart like, and yours?

 Can you list some specific, concrete ways in which you have chosen love over indifference?
 Love over annoyance?
 If so, what are those specifics and how are they loving?
-We ask because 2021 is about half over.
-When it is January 1, 2022, and you look back on the year 2021, what will you see?
+When it is January 1, 2024, and you look back on the year 2023, what will you see?
 Now is your chance to put more love in the world.

 Tempus fugit.
 Your good will, free will, and strong will can point to a year of more love…..and the clock is ticking.